yongyw123/mig-sync-interface/README.md

 # mig-sync-interface

+?? to do ??
+to change to use PLL instead of MMCM for the MIG clock;
+see UG586; Section: System Clock, PLL Location, and Constraints??

 To implement a simple synchronous wrapper around Xilinx Memory-interface-generated (MIG) interface with the DDR2 External Memory of this FPGA development board: Nexys A7-50T.
 This synchronous interface assumes sequential transfer: only a single write/read operation is allowed at a time for simplicity.

 | **Environment** | **Description** |